NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP8/Index.page.md

 ### Data model endorsements

 NHS England teams within Referrals and Appointments, Digitial Urgent and Emergency Care and the National Pathway for Self-Referrals have co-produced the Application 8 standard to facilitate interoperability between existing systems for referral pathways.

-This page provides guidance for implementing the Referral Standard (BaRS) specifically for the use cases listed above.
-It should be used alongside the {{pagelink:design-core-1.4.0, text:BaRS Core implementation guide}} and Payload Definitions when developing to the standard.

 <hr />